 Friends of Joel Fleishman joined from points all over the globe to honor the memory and life of Sanford’s founding director on Oct.
-30, one month following his death at age 90 on the campus of Duke University at one of Fleishman’s dearest locations, the Washington Duke Inn, were he dined and met with his circle of friends regularly.
+30, one month following his death at age 90 on the campus of Duke University at one of Fleishman’s dearest locations, the Washington Duke Inn, where he dined and met with his circle of friends regularly.

 With an opening photographic showcase of the house and life of Fleishman set to his beloved music of Mozart, Interim Dean Manoj Mohanan of the Sanford School of Public Policy welcomed 400 attendees in person and another 450 watching the event online – a community connected to one person who relished his work, faith, food, wine and especially fellowship with others.